-Here’s a collection of mainly third-party background materials, all of which illuminate our subject in a notable way.
-(Opinions attributable solely to the authors.)
+Here’s a collection of mainly third-party background materials assembled toward the start of the project.
+Each item illuminates our subject in a notable way.

 - Secularism and State-Religion Relations